renxunsaky/spark-on-kubernetes/Chapter1/Spark3.0.0/README.md

 We will work on local PC with basic and default configuration provided by Spark

 ## Prerequisite:
-* Docker Desktop installed with Kubernetes enabled (I am using 2.2.0.5 Community version, with K8S v1.15.5)
+* Docker Desktop installed (I am using 2.2.0.5 Community version)
-* Docker configured with at least 6GB memory and 4 CPUs
+* Minikube installed and started with at least 4 CPUs (minikube start --cpus 4)
 * Confirm the following commands work fine
 ```
 xunren@Xuns-MBP ~ kubectl cluster-info
-Kubernetes master is running at https://kubernetes.docker.internal:6443
+Kubernetes master is running at https://127.0.0.1:32768
-KubeDNS is running at https://kubernetes.docker.internal:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
+KubeDNS is running at https://127.0.0.1:32768/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```